 The North Lighthouse is a fifteen-minute walk over rocks from the parking area and is not handicap-accessible.

-The roads around Block Island are very narrow and winding and tourist drive crazy.
-When I am here I walk just in town or take one of the cabs that are readily available near the ferry dock.
-The last time we visited we used Rondo’s Cabs (401-466-5550).
+The roads around Block Island are very narrow, and winding and tourists drive crazy.
+When I am here, I walk just in town or take one of the cabs that are readily available near the ferry dock.
+The last time we visited, we used Rondo’s Cabs (401-466-5550).

-Right as you get off the ferry there are many bike rentals to choose from.
+Right as you get off the ferry, there are many bike rentals.
 The ride to the Southeast Lighthouse and Mohegan Bluffs is about 2 miles from town, but is quite steep and busy with traffic.

-The ride to the North Light is flatter, but longer, about 4 miles and still very busy.
+The ride to the North Light is flatter but longer, about 4 miles.
+It is also hectic.

 National Hotel

-Our tradition is to eat dinner at the National Hotel which overlooks the beach and the ferry.
-The view is amazing.
-Dinner isn’t too expensive considering the view and everything eat is great.
+Our tradition is to eat dinner at the National Hotel, which overlooks the beach and the ferry.
+The view is impressive.
+Dinner isn’t too expensive, considering the view, and everything to eat is excellent.
 I love their award-winning clam chowder, which is really up to that claim.
 It is perfectly seasoned with dill, just like I like it.
 It may be the best chowder evah (spoken in Boston accent).
-The salads come in half sizes and I loved my salad and my crab legs were perfectly cooked and sweet, which is hard to find on the left coast.
+The salads come in half sizes and are delicious.
+The crab legs were perfectly cooked and sweet, which is hard to find on the left coast.

 The Oar